zhangwen9229/egg-sequelize/README.md

 };
 ```

-egg-we-sequelize has a default sequelize options below
+egg-sequelize has a default sequelize options below

 ```js
 {